Career and Technical Education Pathways

 Culinary Arts

-This is a 3-period Skill Center class (3 high school credits) Culinary Arts is a comprehensive, career focused introduction to the fundamentals of culinary arts and the professional kitchen in a commercial kitchen.
+Culinary Arts is a comprehensive, career focused introduction to the fundamentals of culinary arts and the professional kitchen in a commercial kitchen classroom.
 Students will learn French cooking techniques, culinary terminology, knife skills, aesthetics of food presentation, baking and pastry techniques, and explore a wide variety of foods and cuisines.
-In addition, students will have the opportunity to practice safety and sanitation procedures, restaurant management, customer relations, build team and leadership skills and catering and table service.
-There are also, industry related field trips to observe professionals and explore career possibilities.
-High School credits earned: CTE (3.0) Program fees may apply.
+In addition, students will have the opportunity to practice safety and sanitation procedures, restaurant management, customer relations, team and leadership skills, and catering and table service.
+There are also industry related field trips to observe professionals and explore career possibilities.
+Students who successfully complete Year 1 may be eligible to apply for Year 2.
+Program fees may apply.
 Financial assistance may be available for qualifying students.
-NOTE: Block schedules affect actual class times daily.

 Advanced Culinary Arts

-This is a 3-period Skill Center class (3 high school credits).
-Students in Advanced Culinary Arts have the opportunity to expand and refine their culinary expertise.
+Students in Advanced Culinary Arts will expand and refine their culinary expertise.
 Students are prepared with broad and transferable planning, management, communication, and advanced food production skills for employment and post-secondary education.
-Prerequisite: Culinary Arts High School credits earned: CTE (3.0) Program fees may apply.
-Financial assistance may be available for qualifying students.
-NOTE: Block schedules affect actual class times daily.

 Education